 Expedition Leader, Ashley Perrin |

-Firstly, our Expedition Leader (EL) Ashley Perrin who had not long arrived after sailing her own yacht from Hawaii – she face was still salt and sun raw from her ocean voyage.
-She has extremely impressive credentials: she’s a fellow of the Royal Geographical Society and has over 130,000 miles sailing as a skipper on vessels small and large, she was appointed as the first ever woman boating officer in Antarctica by the British Antarctic Survey.
+Firstly, our Expedition Leader (EL) Ashley Perrin who had only days before arrived after sailing her own yacht from Hawaii – her face was still salt- and sun-raw from her ocean voyage.
+She has extremely impressive credentials: she’s a fellow of the Royal Geographical Society and has over 130,000 miles sailing as a skipper on vessels small and large, and she was appointed as the first-ever woman Boating Officer in Antarctica by the British Antarctic Survey.
 On top of being a first-rate sailor and Captain, oceanographer and geographer, she is a mountaineer.
 A totally no-nonsense woman who made me feel safe and excited all in one moment.

-We were fortunate to have on board 3 of the 5 founders of the Polar Citizen Science Collective which works to meet the needs of the polar science community by engaging travellers in data collection projects while travelling in the polar regions.
+We were fortunate to have on board 3 of the 5 founders of the Polar Citizen Science Collective an international organisation which works to meet the needs of the polar science community by engaging travellers in data collection projects while travelling in the polar regions.
 Whoopee!
-Dr Alex Cowan, a Scot, who is a knowledgeable geologist and naturalist (I tried to pick his brains many times).
-Dr Annette Bombosch, a biologist whose passion is whales but also the phyto- and zooplankton that supports those huge marine mammals.
-We collected a lot of data with her including doing cloud surveys for NASA.
+Firstly, Dr Alex Cowan, a Scot, who is a knowledgeable geologist and naturalist (I tried to pick his brains many times).
+Secondly, Dr Annette Bombosch, a biologist whose passion is whales but also the phyto- and zooplankton that supports those huge marine mammals.
+We collected a lot of data with her including undertaking cloud surveys for NASA.
 But more of that later.
-The other founder of the PCSC on board was Lauren Farmer.
+And thirdly, the other founder of the PCSC on board was Lauren Farmer.
 We were fortunate to have these people as they are all very knowledgeable and expedition leaders in their own right.

-Also on board was a favourite from our Antarctic expedition, historian Nina Gallo.
-She is possibly the most engaging story-teller I have ever encountered – a passionate historian who almost daily gave a brief update about Knud Rasmussen (a son of Greenland) who was the first European to cross the Northwest Passage via dog sled.
-Knud was accompanied by two Inuit people.
+Also on board was a favourite from our 2022-23 Antarctic expedition, historian Nina Gallo.
+She is possibly the most engaging storyteller I have ever encountered – a passionate historian who almost daily gave a brief update about Knud Rasmussen (a son of Greenland) who was the first European to cross the Northwest Passage via dogsled.
+Knud was accompanied by two Inuit people, Mrs. Arnalulunguak & Mr. Meetek.
 He was an explorer and ethnographer.
 His is a big story but I will return to the ‘Knud’ story later.

-A treasured member of the team was Dr Robert Headland, an very experienced polar explorer and historian, his passion is historical geography in the polar regions.
-He is a senior associate of the Scott Polar Research Institute at the University of Cambridge.
-He is also a fellow of the Royal Geographical Society, a member of the Institute for Historical Research, University of London and an author.
+A treasured member of the team was Dr Robert Headland, a very experienced polar explorer and historian: his passion is historical geography in the polar regions.
+He is a senior associate of the Scott Polar Research Institute at the University of Cambridge: a fellow of the Royal Geographical Society: a member of the Institute for Historical Research, University of London: and an author.

-In addition to the excellent ETeam and historians, something that set this expedition apart for me, was that travelling with us were two Inuit cultural ambassadors from the Inuit regions we would be visiting: Geela Qaggasig and Eli Qaqqasiq-Taqtu.
-And also a Professor of Archeology specialising in the Arctic region and collaboration with the indigenous people of the region (her husband also a renowned archeologist was travelling with her so we got two for one!).
+In addition to the excellent E-Team and historians, something that set this expedition apart for me, was that also travelling with us were two Inuit cultural ambassadors from the Inuit regions we would be visiting: Geela Qaggasig and Eli Qaqqasiq-Taqtu.
+And also travelling with us is a Professor of Archaeology specialising in the Arctic region and in collaboration with the indigenous people of the region (her husband also a renowned archaeologist was travelling with her so we got two for one!).
 What more could you ask for in an expedition team?
 We were in for an amazing voyage.

 No comments: